-Starting in April of this year, new Medicare ID insurance cards will be mailed out to Original Medicare (Part A and Part B) and people with Medicare Advantage (Medicare Part C) plans.
+Starting in April of 2018, new Medicare ID insurance cards will be mailed out to Original Medicare (Part A and Part B) and people with Medicare Advantage (Medicare Part C) plans.
 But don’t be alarmed if you notice that there are some distinct differences when compared to the red, white and blue Medicare card you may currently have.
 If you have a Medicare Advantage (MAPD) plan, don’t throw that one out.
 If you have a Prescription Drug Card (PDP), don’t throw that one out, either.
 Keep those handy, but be on the lookout as Medicare Advantage plans may be mailing out separate, new cards later this year.

 For starters, these new Medicare identification cards will not include your Social Security number.
 This decision was made in large part to help with preventing health care fraud and identity theft – which is one of the fastest growing crimes today.
 The Center for Medicare and Medicaid (CMS) says when a Medicare recipient receives the new card, he or she should destroy the old card and replace it with the new.
 “Protect yourself by making sure no one can get your personal information from your old Medicare card.”

 Social Security numbers are used for just about everything, and recent news-worthy data breaches have compromised many people’s Social Security numbers.
 That’s one of the reasons why Medicare is taking the digits off their Medicare cards, and replacing them with unique, randomized-11-digit IDs of both numbers and letters.

 This move is also due to the regulations that are stipulated in the Medicare Access and CHIP Reauthorization Act of 2015, which requires the Centers for Medicare and Medicaid Services to remove enrollees’ Social Security numbers from all Medicare ID cards by April 2019.